Health-Hub-App/.github/profile/README.md

 The HealtHub ecosystem consists of many services, all working in beautiful harmony :)

 ### The MealCoach App
-The MealCoach app itself is a relatively simple Flutter app that compiles for Apple and Android, it has many features that you can check out [on the repo](https://github.com/Health-Hub-App/mealcoach-app).
+The MealCoach app is a Flutter app for Apple and Android, it has many features that you can check out [on the repo](https://github.com/Health-Hub-App/mealcoach-app).

 It interfaces with the MealCoach API to handle user data and AI communication, which can be found below.